juev/awesome-stars/README.md

 ## Python

+- [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) - We have made you a wrapper you can't refuse
 - [NUR](https://github.com/nix-community/NUR) - Nix User Repository: User contributed nix packages [maintainer=@Mic92]
 - [redis-enterprise-k8s-docs](https://github.com/RedisLabs/redis-enterprise-k8s-docs) -
 - [nixops](https://github.com/NixOS/nixops) - NixOps is a tool for deploying to NixOS machines in a network or cloud.